20086080/carpark-system/carpark-guide.md

 > CarPark because the number of available bays is a characteristic of the total Car Park and not limited to a specific sensor or display.
 >
 >Q. Which class is responsible for the current temperature (and why)?
->CarPark because temperature is a characteristic of the total Car Park and not limited to a specific sensor or display.
+>CarPark because temperature is updated on the display by the car park each time a car enters or exits the car park.
 >
 >Q. Which class is responsible for the time (and why)?
-> CarPark because we would like the same time to be across all displays in the Car Park and hence is managed via the CarPark class.
+>CarPark because time is updated on the display by the car park each time a car enters or exits the car park.
 >
 --------